Azadnouran1/eeg-pd-detection/README.md

-# EEG-Based Computer-Aided Diagnosis of Parkinson's Disease Using Time-Frequency Representations and Deep Learning
+# EEG-based Parkinson's Disease Detection using Empirical Wavelet Transform and Convolutional Neural Networks

 This repository contains the official implementation for the manuscript: